Maximinodotpy/articles/015 - Tabs with HTML, SASS and JS/_blog/article.md

+---
-# Tabs with HTML, SASS, and JS
+name: 'Tabs with HTML, SASS, and JS'
-**Learn how to make functional tabs for your website with HTML, Sass, and JavaScript.**
+description: 'Learn how to make functional tabs for your website with HTML, Sass, and JavaScript.'
+---

 ## Idea